 Caring for your terrarium is easy.
-Place your terrarium within 10 feet of a window.
-Be careful of placing directly in south-facing windows.
+Place your terrarium within 10 feet of a window, remaining cautious of placing directly in south-facing windows.
 Never expose your terrarium to direct sunlight.
-Check every couple of weeks to see if your terrarium needs water.
-Feel the soil to see if it is dry and add water if it is.
-If you see lots of condensation or have added too much water, leave the top off until it has had a chance to dry out.
+Check every couple of weeks to see if your terrarium needs water, feeling the soil to check the moisture level.
+If so, add water.
+If there is a high level of condensation or too much water, leave the top off until it has had a chance to dry out.
 Pull off any leaves that show signs of yellowing or damage and prune plants if they grow too large.
-Don’t fertilize your terrarium because you don’t want to encourage growth.
+Do not fertilize your terrarium as growth is not encouraged.

 CARNIVOROUS PLANT CARE

 Venus fly traps like very humid and swamp-like conditions.
-Good choices include an open-top terrarium or use the tray method.
-The "tray method" is simply a method wherein you place pots in a tray that has standing water in it.
-They also like acidic soil, so it's best to use a mixture that includes sand and sphagnum moss.
-Make sure to place your Venus fly trap in an area that is bright, but the plant will likely do best if it is kept out of direct sunlight.
+Good choices include: an open-top terrarium or the tray method.
+The "tray method" is simply a method where the pot is placed in a tray with standing water.
+Additionally, Venus Fly Traps like acidic soil, so it's best to use a mixture that includes sand and sphagnum moss.
+Make sure to place your Venus Fly Trap in an area that is bright, but the plant will likely do best if it is kept out of direct sunlight.

 Venus Flytraps should be monitored, especially during hot and dry weather, to ensure that their growing medium does not dry out completely.
 The growing medium ideally should be just moist, not soggy or waterlogged.
-Therefore the tray method is best used while the plants are in direct sunlight in hot weather, or when one goes on vacation, to ensure that the medium does not dry out.
-However, because the plants are sensitive to chemicals, be sure to water them only with distilled water or rainwater.
+Therefore, the tray method is best used while the plants are in direct sunlight or hot weather, or when one goes on vacation, to ensure that the medium does not dry out.
+However, because the plants are sensitive to chemicals, be sure to water them with only distilled water or rainwater.
 If you are going to use tap water, allow it to sit in an open container for a day or two.
-In the winter months, Venus fly traps go dormant for about three months.
+In the winter months, Venus Fly Traps go dormant for about three months.
 When this happens, the plant should be stored in an area where the temperature is between 45 degrees and 50 degrees F.

-Venus flytraps only need to eat two or three times a month, and unnecessarily tripping the plant's food trap, either with food or your finger or a stick, can cause the plant to die because it drains its energy and makes its trigger hairs less sensitive.
-Common insects to feed Venus fly traps include flies or crickets.
+Venus Fly Traps only need to eat two or three times a month, and unnecessarily tripping the plant's food trap, either with food or your finger, can cause the plant to die because it drains its energy and makes its trigger hairs less sensitive.
+Common insects to feed Venus Fly Traps include flies or crickets.
 Insects can be alive or dead, but make sure not to give the plants insects that were killed by pesticides or other chemicals.
 Never feed your carnivorous plant raw meat.

 FAIRY GARDEN PLANT CARE